aokolar/PipelineProject_Olive_Kolar/README.md

 #### For smaller sample-size genomes (this pipeline will run in under 1 minute):

-Download all of the files from the "sample_data" folder in this repo and upload them into your workspace.
+Download all of the files named "SRX_______.fastq" (there are 8 of them) in this repo and upload them into your workspace.
 Keep them in your home directory, and do not put them in a folder.

 From there, just execute the Python pipeline script and it will do everything else for you.